specklesystems/speckle-docs/user/web.md

 You can easily embed any stream, branch, commit or object directly from the **web app**.
 To do so, just follow these steps:

 ::: warning 📌 Please Note
-Your stream must be made **public** in order for the embedded viewer to properly load.
+Your stream must be made **Link Shared** in order for the embedded viewer to properly load.
 :::

 1. In the **_web app_**, go to a stream page containing _geometric data_.